somebox/radio-retrofit-asc-tuner/doc/code-quality-spike.md

   - MAX = 255
 - Global brightness: a single system-wide level applied to both the display and preset LEDs (already coordinated via `DisplayManager` and `RadioHardware`).
 This is implemented via `driver->setGlobalCurrent(brightness)` so no scaling is needed.
 - Implementation notes:
-  - Extend `BrightnessLevels.h` to expose these named levels and a mapping function.
+  - Use shared helpers to convert percentages to raw brightness when needed.
   - Remove set-based UI, but instead track global brightness level in `DisplayManager`, and provide a way to adjust it via events.

 #### Font handling (multiple fonts, fixed 4x6 glyphs)